'Like in the Great Stories, Mr. Frodo' - My Answers to Day 2 "Faith and Fantasy"

 "Even the smallest person can change the course of the future." ~Galadrial (The Fellowship of the Ring)

 "Sons of Gondor!
 Of Rohan!
 My brothers.
 I see in your eyes the same fear that would take the heart of me.
 A day may come when the courage of Men fails, when we forsake our friends and break all bonds of fellowship, but it is not this day.
 An hour of wolves and shattered shields when the Age of Men comes crashing down, but it is not this day!
 This day we fight!
-By all that you hold dear on this good earth, I bid you stand, Men of the West!" ~Aragorn |Return of the King
+By all that you hold dear on this good earth, I bid you stand, Men of the West!" ~Aragorn |Return of the King22.
+Favourite battle in a fantasy book or movie?

 The Battle of the Pelennor Fields!